ProjectOpenSea/seaport-js/README.md

 # Seaport.js

 [Seaport][seaport-link] is a new marketplace protocol for safely and efficiently buying and selling NFTs.
-This is a JavaScript library intended to make interfacing with the contract reasonable and easy.
+This is a TypeScript library intended to make interfacing with the contract reasonable and easy.

 - [Synopsis](#synopsis)
 - [Installation](#installation)